Mark & Barbara Elliott

 WE ALSO COVER

 Parts of Tarrant, Fannin, Cooke, Kaufman and Hunt counties.

 Frequently Asked Questions

 When will I get my report?

 In most cases, reports are available to download the day following the inspection.
 We know that some inspectors provide “reports printed on site”.
 We find that an additional review of the photos and videos serves as a “quality check” to help ensure that we’ve covered all the details of the property.

 How long will the inspection take?

 It depends on several factors, the most important being size, age, and the options you’ve selected.
-We have found that it takes a minimum of two and a half hours to do any property, including a 1000 square foot condo.
+We have found that it takes a minimum of two hours to do any property, including a 1000 square foot condo.